 However, this still does not mean that an employer can terminate someone for discrimination, harassment, or retaliation.
-It is most likely wrongful termination if the termination violates the employee's civil or employment rights.
+It is most likely wrongful termination if it violates the employee's civil or employment rights.

-So, even if you're an at-will employee, you might still have enough grounds to hire a California Employment Attorney to help you.
+So, even if you're an at-will employee, you might still have enough grounds to hire the best wrongful termination attorney in Los Angeles to help you.

 You Must Work for Someone